AliceWonderMiscreations/FileWrapper/README.md

 Install
 -------

-When there is a release, you can add this to a composer project via:
+You can add this to a composer project via:

     "require": {
         "awonderphp/filewrapper": "^1.1"